GetVerdict

 Volume change · 3 mo

-⎯⎯ trends league and detail
+Trends league and detail

-sum(deeds last 3 months) ÷ sum(deeds prior 3 months) − 1
+sum(sales last 3 months) ÷ sum(sales prior 3 months) − 1

 Liquidity direction — rising volume suggests growing market depth, falling volume suggests buyer pullback.